 You may find that your health insurance does not cover physical therapy or that there are limits on your coverage.
 You may also be stuck with high out-of-pocket costs even if your insurer covers some of the price tag.

 If that happens, you can look into whether you can use your HSA or FSA to pay your medical costs.
 These accounts allow you to set aside money for medical (and other) costs pre-tax.
-This means you still have to pay for the service, but you don't pay tax on the income you use to pay the bill.
+This means you still have to pay for the service, but the IRS does not require you to pay tax on the income you use to pay the bill.

 Rehabilitation services, such as PT, are one of the medical expenses included in HSA benefits.
 But a doctor has to prescribe PT as part of your care plan for it to count.

 The American Physical Therapy Association (APTA) recommends that you ask to see a center's financial policy before you start treatment there.
 This will help you figure out what your costs will be and how you can pay for them.

 If you don't have an HSA or an FSA, there are other ways to lower the cost of PT.
 If you will need more than one session, you may be able to get a discount with certain physical therapists.
 You can also get information from your doctor's office or the hospital about medical financing options or discounts.

 - Before starting PT, contact your insurance company to check what coverage you have.

 - You may need a doctor's referral in order for your insurer to cover physical therapy.